A UNIQUE BACKGROUND COMBINING BUSINESS, EDUCATION

 Today, Leslie runs a successful coaching, career development,

-and psychotherapy practice where she uses her experience as an educator, marketer, manager and psychologist to help people
+and psychotherapy practice where she uses her experience as an educator, marketer, manager and psychotherapist to help people

 thrive through work and life transitions.